 Okoy or Ukoy is a crispy deep-fried fritters made with small shrimp, vegetables, green papaya, and glutinous rice batter.
 There are many varieties of this dish.
 Some even use other seafood or bigger shrimp to make it tastier.
 It’s one of Ruben’s favorite Philippine snacks.

 Another famous snack in the Philippines is barbecue.
 It can be pork barbecue or chicken barbecue.
 You can find them in street food stalls offering different charcoal grilled meat and internal organs of pig and chicken.
 You can buy pork barbecue in the Philippines for as low as PHP 10!

 This is a famous food not just in the Philippines but other Southeast Asian countries as well.
 It is influenced by Chinese cuisine.
 Lumpiang Shanghai is Filipino spring roll– with ground pork, carrot, and spices covered in a thin Lumpia wrapper.
 You can dip it in sweet sauce to maximize the flavor.

 6. CHICKEN FEET

 You can find chicken feet as snacks in the Philippines in local markets.
-They are usually fried then covered with flavored sauce.
-You can find also find some boiled in soups and later deep fried.
+They are usually fried and then covered with flavored sauce.
+You can find also find some boiled in soups and later deep-fried.
 It’s perfect to share this meal with cold beer.
 Prices are $2-3.

 Mami is a soup with noodles, chicken, beef, pork, wonton dumplings, intestines and boiled egg.
 Price for one bowl starts at $1 USD.
 One of Ruben’s favorite dishes in Angeles City.